-(a) information relating to the race, national or ethnic origin, colour, religion, age, sex, sexual orientation or marital or family status of the individual,

-(b) information relating to the education or the medical, psychiatric, psychological, criminal or employment history of the individual or information relating to financial transactions in which the individual has been involved,

-(c) any identifying number, symbol or other particular assigned to the individual,

-(d) the address, telephone number, fingerprints or blood type of the individual,

-(e) the personal opinions or views of the individual except where they relate to another individual,
+- (a) information relating to the race, national or ethnic origin, colour, religion, age, sex, sexual orientation or marital or family status of the individual, - (b) information relating to the education or the medical, psychiatric, psychological, criminal or employment history of the individual or information relating to financial transactions in which the individual has been involved, - (c) any identifying number, symbol or other particular assigned to the individual, - (d) the address, telephone number, fingerprints or blood type of the individual, - (e) the personal opinions or views of the individual except where they relate to another individual,

-(f) correspondence sent to an institution by the individual that is implicitly or explicitly of a private or confidential nature, and replies to that correspondence that would reveal the contents of the original correspondence,

-(g) the views or opinions of another individual about the individual, and

-(h) the individual's name where it appears with other personal information relating to the individual or where the disclosure of the name would reveal other personal information about the individual;

-[21] The list of examples of personal information under section 2(1) is not exhaustive.
-Therefore, information that does not fall under paragraphs (a) to (h) may still qualify as personal information.3 applicant's mother and the complainant, it does reference the fact that they are the mother and sibling of the applicant who is named in the decision.

-[22] While the published decision does not specifically mention the name of the

-3 Order 11.

-[23] The test to determine whether a given record contains personal information is whether it is reasonable to expect that an individual may be identified if the information is disclosed.4

-[24] Therefore, in this case I must determine whether the complainant and her mother can be identified through the disclosure of the information contained in the published decision.
-A record may contain personal information where individuals are not mentioned by name but are identifiable by combining information in the record with other available information.5

-[25] It is my view that, in the circumstances of this complaint, there is a reasonable expectation that the complainant and her mother could be identified through the disclosure of the information in the Tribunal decision.

-[26] Given that the applicant's name is available, the uniqueness of the names and the size of the community, it is reasonable to assume that someone reading the decision would be able to identify her mother and sister and connect the information contained in the decision to them.

-[27] I also find that the decision contains personal information about, at the very least, the complainant's mother.
-This information includes her age and medical history, within the meaning of sections 2(1)(a) and (b) of the definition of "personal information" in the Act.
+- (f) correspondence sent to an institution by the individual that is implicitly or explicitly of a private or confidential nature, and replies to that correspondence that would reveal the contents of the original correspondence, - (g) the views or opinions of another individual about the individual, and - (h) the individual's name where it appears with other personal information relating to the individual or where the disclosure of the name would reveal other personal information about the individual; - [18] The list of examples of personal information under section 2(1) is not exhaustive.
+Therefore, information that does not fall under paragraphs (a) to (h) may still qualify as personal information. - [19] The test to determine whether a given record contains personal information is whether it is reasonable to expect that an individual may be identified if the information is disclosed. - [20] At issue in this complaint is the information included in the Tribunal's decision that was posted on the Internet.
+The information in question and included in the decision are the complainant's name and test scores. - [21] In my view, this information meets the requirement of paragraph (h) of the definition of "personal information".
+Accordingly, I find the information in question qualifies as "personal information" as set out under section 2(1) of the Act.